torrinworx/Blend_My_NFTs/README.md

 Nothing in this repository or its documentation is financial advice.
 If you create an NFT project or collection with Blend_My_NFTs, you do so at your own personal and financial risk.
 We are only providing a means of acomplishing a goal, not investment or financial information about that goal.
 Do your own research and come to your own conclusions before spending money on NFTs or any asset for that matter.
 We are not liable for any finacial losses you may encure while using this software.
 Any discussion about finances and cryptocurrencies in this repository or its documentation are done with the intent to educate and provide examples to help our users understand concepts relating to Blend_My_NFTs and This Cozy Place.

-The creators of This Cozy Place will never, under any cricumstance, ask for your crypto wallet(s) secret phrase or private keys.
+The members of This Cozy Studio will never, under any cricumstance, ask for your crypto wallet(s) secret phrase or private keys.
 If you come across anyone who is impersonating the founding members of This Cozy Place, please report it immediately to the admins on our discord channel and we will take appropriate action and warn our community of the behaviour.
+If this takes place outside of our community boundries then report the user to the appropriate authorities.

 This software is provided for free and is open source.
 We are not liable for any felones you may commit using this software, and we staunchly appose the malicious use of this software that in any way breaks any applicable law in your loction of residence.